RusselG21/CIBI_WebHooks/README.md

 ## Architecture

-The application follows a clean architecture approach with:
+The application follows a vertical slice architecture approach with:

 - **Services**: Background processing of webhook payloads
 - **CQRS Pattern**: Using MediatR for command/query separation